Judicial Conduct Tribunal for Judge President John Hlophe

 Can the public attend the Tribunal?

-[UPDATE: 15 May 2019] The previous Tribunal was held on 2 July 2018.
-The next date for the continuation of the Tribunal has not yet been set.
+[UPDATE: 15 October 2019] The date for the continuation of the Tribunal has been announced as Monday, 21 October 2019.

 Tribunals are generally closed to the public, although the Tribunal President may determine that all or part of the hearing can take place in public.
-The Judicial Conduct Tribunal for Judge Motata earlier this year was open to the media.
+The Judicial Conduct Tribunal for Judge Motata was open to the media.

 If you would like to attend the Tribunal it is advisable to contact Mr Sello Chiloane, the Secretariat of the JSC on (010) 493 2687 or (010) 493 2633 or email; Chiloane@concourt.org.za